 apache

 It’s hard to debug Apache RewriteRule (mod_rewrite) problems, especially when you have multiple rules.
 With applications like WPMU, it can be especially tough because WPMU may likely be doing it’s own RewriteRules.
 One trick is to turn on the rewrite log.
-To turn it on,try these lines in your .htaccess or virtual host file: For [...]
+To turn it on,try these lines in your .htaccess or virtual host file: If [...]

 Read the full article →